 - This is not an all-inclusive list of medications.
 If you have questions about medications, please call our office.

-- There are no “guarantees” regarding safety of medications in pregnancy, so avoid taking medications you do not need.
+- There are no “guarantees” regarding the safety of medications in pregnancy, so avoid taking medications you do not need.

 - Please follow package directions for all medications.